moretonb/EsendexPushNotifications/README.md

 </InboundMessage>
 ```

-example raw input to post to the delivered messages controller
+example raw input to post to the delivered message controller
 ----------------------------------------------------------------------
 ```xml
 <MessageDelivered>